dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 If you just plug in a USB drive, it will generally auto-mount and appear inside ``/media``.
 This is often good enough, but if your machine isn't setup to do this, or it doesn't work properly for some reason, you will need to mount the drive permanently by editing ``/etc/fstab``.

 I suggest that you mount the backup drive via it's label, as the device name can change for external devices depending on what's plugged in at the time.
-To have an extrenal USB drive called 'backups' and formatted as ext4, mounted at ``/mnt/backups``, first do the following:
+To have an external USB drive called 'backups' and formatted as ext4, mounted at ``/mnt/backups``, first do the following:

 .. code-block:: console